MattPD/cpplinks/interoperability.portability.md

 	- https://arxiv.org/abs/1907.00863
 	- https://github.com/jku-ssw/gcc-builtin-study

-## Software
+## General: Software

 - Hedley
 	- a single C/C++ header you can include in your project to enable compiler-specific features while retaining compatibility with all compilers.
 It contains dozens of macros to help make your code easier to use, harder to misuse, safer, faster, and more portable.
 	- https://nemequ.github.io/hedley/
 	- https://github.com/nemequ/hedley
 - Portable Snippets
 	- a collection of public domain (CC0) code snippets written in C for performing various common tasks which are typically OS, architecture, and/or compiler-dependent.
 	- https://github.com/nemequ/portable-snippets

-## Talks
+## General: Talks

 - Making a Language Cross Platform: Libraries and Tooling
 	- 2019 LLVM Developers’ Meeting; Gwen Mittertreiner